EMAWOnline - Kansas State's Chris Klieman shoots down Nebraska coaching rumors

 ESPN's Pete Thamel and The Athletic's Bruce Feldmann included Klieman in their list of candidates to replace Frost in Lincoln.

-Klieman has been the head coach at Kansas State since 2019 and led the Wildcats to winning seasons in three of his four campaigns in Manhattan, including a Texas Bowl victory over LSU to conclude last season.
+Klieman has been the head coach at Kansas State since 2019 and led the Wildcats to winning seasons in two of his three full campaigns in Manhattan, including a Texas Bowl victory over LSU to conclude last season.
 Klieman owns an overall record of 24-16 in his time at Kansas State.

 Klieman has already earned one contract extension, which runs through the 2026 season, and he makes a salary of $3.5 million dollars.
 Klieman's salary increases to $4 million in 2023 and to $4.3 million for the final three seasons of his current contract.